Updated on March 15, 2026

 You’re driving across a bridge when suddenly you imagine swerving off the edge.
 You’re holding your newborn, and a terrifying thought flashes through your mind about dropping them.
 You’re standing near a tall building and picture yourself jumping, even though you have no desire to hurt yourself.

 If you’ve experienced moments like these, you’re not alone, and you’re not losing your mind.
 These are intrusive thoughts, and research shows that over 90% of people experience them at some point in their lives.
-Most people don’t talk about them because they feel ashamed, but the prevalence is actually remarkably high.
+Most people don’t talk about them because they feel ashamed, but they’re far more common than most people realize.

 What Are Intrusive Thoughts?